 Our livers hold large stores of B12 and deficiency tends to develop over many years and because symptoms can easily be mistaken, diagnosis is often missed.
 Symptoms vary but include one or more of the following: fatigue, vague mental fogging and memory problems, depression, weakness, pins and needles in the hands and feet, and an unsteady walk.

-As a water-soluble vitamin there is no upper daily limit, however, because of the difficulty in absorbing such a large molecule, tablets and capsules are notoriously difficult for the gut to break down and digest.
-A daily oral spray directly onto the inner cheek of the mouth is a superior method and advocated by health professionals worldwide.
+A B12 supplement can be the easiest way to raise your B12 levels.
+As a water-soluble vitamin there is no upper daily limit to how much you can take.
+However, because of the difficulty in absorbing such a large molecule, tablets and capsules are notoriously difficult for the gut to break down and digest.

 There are many people who suffer with Pernicious Anaemia and have insufficient levels of B12.
 This is not a problem with the blood but rather with the digestive system.
 Some people do not produce the intrinsic factor which hampers their absorption of B12, however this is a very small percentage of Pernicious Anaemia sufferers.
 The majority of people do produce the intrinsic factor but for some unknown reason, they also produce something that kills off the intrinsic factor, Anti-Intrinsic Factor Antibodies.